Robert LewandowskiPolish Footballer

 He scored 17 times in 30 games as Bayern Munich won the Bundesliga title.
 Lewandowski netted six times in the Champions League but the German side lost to FC Barcelona in the semi-finals.

-Robert produced his best return in the Bundesliga when he scored 30 times in 31 games in the German top flight in 2015-16.
+Robert produced his best return in the Bundesliga up to that point when he scored 30 times in 31 games in the German top flight in 2015-16.
 Lewandowski won his fourth Bundesliga title.

 He scored nine goals in the Champions League but Bayern Munich lost to Atletico Madrid in the semi-finals.